 Divination can give wonderful insights into the past, present, and future.
 While this is not a Wicca-specific concept, most Wiccans are drawn to at least one form of divination.
 The discipline of mastering a form of divination can be helpful in other Wiccan practices.

-Not all Wiccans agree with what exactly the elements are.
-Simply stating that they are the "building blocks of life" is vague and means nothing.
+Not all Wiccans agree with what exactly the Elements are.
+Simply stating that they are the "building blocks of life" is vague and means next to nothing.
 Work with them as often as you can, meditate on them, and contemplate your unique perspective to better grasp their importance and role in Wicca.

 The Role of a Wicca

 Wiccans (and most Witches, for that matter) have a responsibility to bring harmony and togetherness to their communities.

 Many Wiccans still adhere to a law of secrecy (to learn more about Wiccan laws, see The Ordains).
 Others prefer to keep their spiritual life private from some friends, family, co-workers, etc. As such, they are likely to not reveal themselves as Wiccan to anyone besides Wiccans and other like-minded individuals.

 However, even if you do decide to keep your faith a secret, that doesn't change your role as a Wicca.
 Does a boy scout have to reveal himself as such to hold a door open or assist with carrying grocery bags?

 Random acts of kindness are infectious and can be performed by anyone at any time.
 You don't have to wear a t-shirt stating "I'm your local Wiccan" to support your communities.